Freeseer/freeseer/source/record.rst

           fixes it.
 Like the resolution is off or you don't see any useful signal just noise.
           I think restarting the recording forces it to redetect the resolution properly.

+.. rubric:: Footnotes

+..
+[1] If the presenter's laptop goes into power saving mode, then the vga2usb
+       device loses the signal and you will have to pause and restart the recording.